-Reinventing Organizations by Frederik Laloux is the most important book on leadership and organisational design of 2014!
+Reinventing Organizations by Frederik Laloux is an important book on leadership and organisational design.

 Laloux is interested in the forms of organisation that can give expression to the profound changes in consciousness, culture and social systems that are emerging.
 What makes his work so exciting is that he's not just theorising - he's found organisations that are already operating in this way, and in some cases have been doing so for decades.
 He's then analysed them and has identified the patterns of organising and operating that they have in common.